On-Campus Housing Options

 There are a few LLCs that exist each year regularly:

-• Honors - This is housing designated for students who are part of the Honors program and is housing in Clayton Hall on designated floors.
-Upperclassmen Honors students can choose to live in the Honors community too!
+This is housing designated for students who are part of the Honors program and is housed in Clayton Hall on designated floors.
 Interested students should email honorsapps@ashland.edu.

-• Ashbrook - Students in the Ashbrook program are encouraged to live in Andrews Hall with other Ashbrook Scholars.
-Interested students should contact the Ashbrook Program.
+Students in the Ashbrook program are encouraged to live in Andrews Hall with other Ashbrook Scholars.
+Interested students should contact the Ashbrook Program at info@ashbrook.org.

-• USA House - The USA House is a designated house as part of our Fraternity Circle houses for students with military affiliation.
-Students interested in this housing option, who may be eligible, can contact veterans@ashland.edu to see about availability.
+The USA House is a designated house for students with military affiliation.
+Students interested in this housing option should contact the Office of Veteran Services at veterans@ashland.edu.

 Contact Information